VikParuchuri/vikparuchuri.com/source/_posts/2013-07-09-predicting-season-records-for-nfl-teams-part-2.markdown

 Converting per-game features to per-season
 -------------------------------------

-After cleanup, ee have very basic box scores for each game in a season.
+After cleanup, we have very basic box scores for each game in a season.
 We want to generate team statistics for the whole season, which we can then use to predict the following season.

 Look at *tasks.tasks.GenerateSeasonFeatures* for the code for this.